chandhanu/Automated-Remote-FileSystem-Monitor-System/README.md

 ## Configuration
 1. Set up your environment variables:
-    Create a `.env` file in the root directory of your project and add your email and SFTP server configurations:
+    Create a `.env` file in the root directory of your project and add your email and SFTP server configurations (NOTE: `load_dotenv`is in override mode):

     ```
     EMAIL_SERVER=smtp.office365.com